-The proposed open metal fence to be used in place of the required landscaping or masonry wall of the L3 standard helps to open the northeast corner of the site to the sidewalk, providing for additional safety and visibility through what would otherwise be a wall behind which a person could hide.
-The expanded sidewalk in this area also accommodates the underground transformer vault, removing it from the public sidewalk and keeping it out of the ground level of the building, yet retaining its accessibility for the utility company.
-This results in a better building and a more functional sidewalk while still providing some level of screening and separation from the adjacent driveway (Guidelines E1 - Pedestrian Networks, D5 - Crime Prevention, and D8 - Interest, Quality, and Composition).
+Findings: The proposed Modification would reduce the extent and character of the required L4 landscape buffer between the subject site and the adjacent residential property for the northernmost 10'-6".
+The proposed reduction in the depth of the required landscape buffer standard helps to open the northeast corner of the site to the sidewalk, providing for additional safety and visibility of passing pedestrians to cars and loading vehicles exiting the parking garage and loading garage, respectively.
+The expanded sidewalk in this area also accommodates the underground transformer vault, keeping it from being located in the public sidewalk-where the surface of the vault doors can be slippery and have difficulty meeting PBOT sidewalk standards-and also keeping it out of the ground level of the building-helping to maintain a more active sidewalk edge-yet retaining its accessibility for the utility company (Guidelines E1 - Pedestrian Networks, E3 - The Sidewalk Level of Buildings, D4 - Parking Areas and Garages, and D8 - Interest, Quality, and Composition).